srekkas/ansible-test/README.md

 Project's playbooks
 -------------------

-:ping.yml: This playbook makes ping test.
+:ping.yml: This playbook
+           makes ping test.

-:ifconfig.yml: This playbook check is there config.file.
+:ifconfig.yml: This playbook checks is there config.file.

-:prepare_nods.yml: This playbook prepare nodes for work.
+:prepare_nods.yml: This playbook prepares nodes for work.

 Some piece of wisdom
 --------------------